 Are there circumstances in which travelling offers only a superficial picture of

 the culture of a given host country?

 Me and my identity

-Understanding your own identity is the basis of linguistic and cultural competence: From what starting points, attitudes and values do you approach situations where you encounter something new and alien to you?
+Understanding your own identity forms the basis of linguistic and cultural competence: From what starting points, attitudes, and values do you approach situations where you encounter something new and alien to you?
 What languages and cultures make up your identity?

 Me and my community

 Communities (e.g., school, family, friends, and hobbies) are increasingly diverse, with no member of the community representing just one culture.
 Cultural identity is built from pieces of many different cultures, which are adopted through interaction with different people and communities.